Fasteners

 lacquer

-A compound that assists in the bond between two adherents.
+A coating that assists in the bond between two adherents.
 Lacquer can be used to pretreat surfaces before an adhesive is applied.

 A flexible, retractable line of rope, wire rope, or strap.
 Lanyards are commonly called balancers in assembly.

 Arranged or moving in a straight line.
-Linear assembly lines perform tasks in a sequence that connects workstations.
+Linear assembly lines Linear assembly lines consist of workstations that perform tasks in a sequence.

 An assembly line in which the majority of tasks are performed by assemblers.
 Manual assembly lines typically rely on assemblers to transfer parts between workstations.